increasinglyunclear/python/video/VLM/README.md

 # Video Analysis with Kimi-VL-A3B-Thinking

 This project demonstrates how to perform frame-level video analysis using the [Kimi-VL-A3B-Thinking](https://huggingface.co/moonshotai/Kimi-VL-A3B-Thinking) vision-language model.
 The script extracts the first frame from a video, generates a detailed, philosophically reflective description, and saves the result to a text file.
+I am only analyzing the first frame for now because this model pushes my Macbook M4 to the limit!

 ## Features
 - Uses a state-of-the-art open-source vision-language model (Kimi-VL-A3B-Thinking)